 - A statement from your home school supporting your program of study at the University of Southern Maine.

-- If English is not your first language you will need to submit a TOEFL or IELTS score OR complete the attached Language Proficiency Report.
+- If English is not your first language you will need to submit a TOEFL or IELTS score.
 (The minimum TOEFL score required is a 79 ibt/ 213 computer or 550 paper.
 The minimum IELTS score is a 6.5).

 - Academic transcript from your college or university listing the courses that you have taken prior to your enrollment at USM.
 This is a MUST in order to be able to verify that you have the necessary pre-requisites required for upper level courses.